-- address and sometimes devise historically valid questions about change, cause, similarity and difference, and significance - construct informed responses that involve thoughtful selection and organisation of relevant historical information - understand how our knowledge of the past is constructed from a range of sources - locate the world's countries, using maps to focus on Europe and North America, concentrating on the countries, and major cities - name and locate counties and cities of other European countries and the wider world, identify oceans, and understand how places have changed over time - use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied - use the eight points of a compass, grid references, symbols and key to build their knowledge of Europe and the wider world
+- address and sometimes devise historically valid questions about change, cause, similarity and difference, and significance - construct informed responses that involve thoughtful selection and organisation of relevant historical information - understand how our knowledge of the past is constructed from a range of sources - locate the world's countries, using maps to focus on Europe and North America, concentrating on the countries, and major cities - name and locate counties and cities of other European countries and the wider world, identify oceans, and understand how places have changed over time - use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied - use the eight points of a compass, grid references, symbols and key to build their knowledge of Europe and the wider

-The unit will be explored through big questions, such as: - What was the effect on the world of the Age of Exploration?

-- What was the effect on the world of the Age of Exploration?
-How did Europe change from the Middle Ages through the Renaissance? - Why were there so many developments in the arts and sciences during the Renaissance?
+- The unit will be explored through big questions, such as: What was the effect on the world of the Age of Exploration? - How did Europe change from the Middle Ages through the Renaissance? - Why were there so many developments in the arts and sciences during the Renaissance?